 Does insurance cover therapy?

 Yes, most health insurance plans cover some or all of the cost of therapy for in-network therapists.
 To check if a provider is covered by your insurance, contact both the therapist and your insurance provider to make sure the therapist is in-network with your insurance provider.

 If your health insurance covers therapy sessions, you may only need to pay a copay at each session.
 Typical copays for therapy in Boston are between $20 and $40.
 If you have a high deductible plan, you would pay the full session fee until you reach the deductible amount and your health insurance benefits apply.
 Unfortunately, however, due to low pay, paperwork needed, and privacy reasons, many therapists are not in-network with health insurances.

 How do I find out if a therapist takes my insurance?

-How do I find affordable therapists in NYC?
+How do I find affordable therapists in Boston?

 A sliding scale refers to the range of fees that therapists charge per session.
-If a therapist or psychologist offers a sliding scale, this means that their fees per session varies based on the client’s income or ability to pay.
+If a therapist or psychologist offers a sliding scale, this means they may to adjust their fees per session, based on the client’s income or ability to pay.

 What is the difference between a therapist, psychologist, counselor, and psychiatrist?

 Therapists, psychologists, counselors, and psychiatrists differ in the training they receive prior to receiving their professional title and licensure, as well as their methods of treating mental health conditions.